O'Higgins and Maule continue to grow hand in hand with technology and innovation

 Medina works with immigrants and has more than Haitian 100 who, he says, perform very well.
 Particularly women, since for the blueberry harvest you need more delicate hands.

-"I asked the driver what happened and he said: 'I opened the door and it was full, I couldn't stop them'."
+"I asked the driver what happened and he told me: 'I opened the door and it filled up, I couldn't stop them.'"

 The offer is not scarce.
 Medina says that on one occasion he warned that he needed 50 women to harvest the blueberries.
 A mic arrived with more than 150.